BC Short Term RENTAL REGISTRY

 In Canada the borrower does not receive a lump sum from the lender in advance of the construction.
 The borrower must inject all their funds into the project before the lender will release the borrowed funds.
 The lender controls the draws ensuring the build has enough money to complete at every draw.
 Based on the budget any overruns need to be covered by your own funds, as the loan cannot easily be increased mid-flow.

-Continue reading “How do I finance construction?”
+Continue reading “How do I FINANCE construction?”

 Home » Archives for Marion Anderson